lchsam/F123/README.md

 # F123
 A Web VR experience that talks about a tragic plane accident in Japan.

-This project is considered finished, and so I will not update this repository.

 Visit https://flight123.glitch.me/

 <img src="https://i.imgur.com/M4e9lRu.png" alt="Screenshot of the start screen" width="500"/>